llpeterson/internetworking/impl.md

 	<figcaption>Block diagram of a router.</figcaption>
 </figure>

 A few points are worth noting about router design and how it differs from switch design.
-First, routers must be designed to handle variable-length packets, a constraint that does not apply to ATM switches but is certainly applicable to Ethernet or Frame Relay switches.
+First, routers must be designed to handle variable-length packets, a constraint that does not apply to ATM switches but is certainly applicable to Ethernet switches.
 It turns out that many high-performance routers are designed using a switching fabric that is cell based.
 In such cases, the ports must be able to convert variable-length packets into cells and back again.
 This is known as *segmentation and re-assembly* (SAR), a problem also faced by network adaptors for ATM networks.

 Another consequence of the variable length of IP datagrams is that it can be harder to characterize the performance of a router than a switch